pppxo/okta-sprayer/README.md

 First: pip3 install requests

-Use: python3 okta-sprayer.py -f [input_file] -d [domain.com] -w [wait_time_in_seconds]....then enter the password to use for the spray next
+Use: python3 okta-sprayer.py -f [input_file] -d [domain.com] - [wait_time_in_seconds]....then enter the password to use for the spray next

-For ease of use, put the input file in the same directory as the script and ensure each username is on its own line.

-The script will then perform a single check for each user in the input file with the specified password from the command line and will respond with either unsuccessful or successful.
-The script will wait between attempts based on the number of seconds specified by the -w argument.

-If performing this test for a large number of users, you may want to consider breaking the user list into smaller groups and running each group from a different source host.

-Note: if the script is having trouble parsing the password, surround it in single quotes (').
+# This fork infomation
+This version forked from https://github.com/cedowens/okta-sprayer. it was inhanced to:
+* Randomize user-agents
+* Randomize the waiting time to be just a randome to avoid detections.

+It is suitable to work with IP rutation tools like AUT now.